mariamodat/city-explorer/README.md

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+* Created a new repo called city-explorer on GitHub, initialized with no files.
+* Add a .gitignore file with React configurations.
+* Used create-react-app to setup a new React application named city-explorer in My local projects directory.
+*  Connectd my GitHub repo to my local repo using the directions on GitHub.
+* Created a package.json file with all dependencies and any associated details related to configuration. includes: Axios and Bootstrap.
+*  Procure a LocationIQ free-tier account.
+From the Dashboard, navigate to your API Access Tokens page.
+View, then Update the existing token, to change the label to "City Explorer"

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->